gradha/gradha.github.io/src/articles/16-why-i-will-never-use-an-iwatch.rst

 title: Why I will never use an iWatch
 pubDate: 2014-07-09 20:05
 modDate: 2014-07-12 14:19
-tags: design, misc, user experience
+tags: design, misc, user experience, apple
 ---

 Why I will never use an iWatch